 The Wellcome Library holds one of the world’s most important collections relating to the history of human and animal health.
 As part of our mission, we are committed to making these collections freely available to users, both through our reading rooms and online.

-Before making material available online, the Wellcome Library endeavours to mitigate risk of damage to third parties by checking the copyright status of material wherever feasible, and, where possible, contacting rights-holders for permission to make material available; and carrying out risk assessments to identify sensitive and/or personal data, in accordance with our Access to Archives policy [PDF 278KB].
+Before making material available online, the Wellcome Library endeavours to mitigate risk of damage to third parties by checking the copyright status of material wherever feasible, and, where possible, contacting rights-holders for permission to make material available; and carrying out risk assessments to identify sensitive and/or personal data, in accordance with our policy on Access to personal data within our research collections [PDF 1.85MB].

 In addition, we also take the following steps to further reduce the risk to rights-holders and/or individuals: